 4 Industrial Cattle Production

-A legitimate case also can be made that humanity is eating too MUCH meat.
-More than six million animals are killed for human consumption every hour; in one lifetime, the average American will consume the equivalent of 11 cows, 27 pigs, and 2,400 chickens.
+Beyond drug use, the sheer scale of meat consumption is staggering: an estimated six million animals are slaughtered every hour.
+Over a lifetime, the average American will eat the equivalent of 11 cows, 27 pigs, and a mind‑boggling 2,400 chickens.

 3 Industrial Poultry Production